Programs

 The congregation of Hope Community Presbyterian Church views itself as a church in mission.
 With an ever-increasing awareness that the gospel message of Jesus Christ commands us to be concerned with the needs of those outside the church doors, the congregation budgets for mission giving both nationally and globally through the mission agencies of the Presbyterian Church (U.S.A.), and locally to worthwhile community projects.
 Current projects include:

 • Congregations Caring for the Earth – We are a member of Congregations Caring for the Earth, an ecumenical, interfaith group of congregations who have chosen to work together to help highlight in our faith communities the connection between our faith and our relationship with the earth creation.
-As part of the Iron Range Parnership for Sustainability, we are delighted to participate in the annual Iron Range Earth Fest.
+As part of the Iron Range Parnership for Sustainability, we are delighted to participate in the annual Iron Range Earth Fest in the spring and the Harvest Festival in the fall.

 • Salvation Army Supper Club – On a monthly basis, members of Hope prepare and serve meals at the Salvation Army Supper Club in Virginia.